 One of our priorities is to equip you with the independent study skills that you will need at university and in the workplace.
 To measure your level of independent study we have developed an Index of Independence (IOI) that allows you to see and track your performance as an independent learner.

 The IOI is calculated from the information provided in your tutorial reports and takes into account the relationship between the amount of independent study you have completed and the number of hours of tuition you have taken.
-Based on our past students’ A level results and their recorded IOI averages, we have created an index that accurately predicts A level results and which our Personal Tutors can employ to track the progress of current students.
+Based on our past students’ A level results and their recorded IOI averages, we have created an index that predicts A level results and which we can use as a guide to track student progress.

-From our experience, and looking at historical data, we know that if you are taking courses at A level or I.B., or preparing for university entrance, you should be aiming for an IOI of three.
+From our experience, and looking at historical data, you should be aiming for an IOI of three.
 Indeed, with an IOI of below one our data indicates that you are very unlikely to obtain a place at your university of first-choice.